Billy Gonsalves

 Adelino William Gonsalves (Note: Sometimes spelled in the Portuguese form, Gonçalves) (August 10, 1908 – July 17, 1977) was an American soccer player, sometimes described as the "Babe Ruth of American Soccer".
 He spent over 25 years playing in various American professional leagues and was a member of the U.S. squad at the FIFA World Cup in 1930 and 1934.
 He is a member of the National Soccer Hall of Fame.

 Youth

 Gonsalves spent his early years in Fall River, Massachusetts.
-He was the seventh of nine children born to Augustine and Rose Gonsalves (who had immigrated from Portugal two years before his birth).
+He was the seventh of nine children born to Agostinho and Rosa Gonçalves (who had immigrated from Portugal two years before his birth).
 An excellent athlete, Gonsalves boxed and played both baseball and soccer as a boy.
 When he was fourteen, Gonsalves began playing for Pioneer, a local amateur team.
 He then went on to play for Charlton Mill and Liberal.
 Gonsalves grew in prominence in the local leagues.
 In 1926, he signed with Lusitania Recreation Club of East Cambridge, Massachusetts.
 In 1927, Lusitania won both the Boston city and District League titles.